Advanced Electrical Installations Course

 What will I do?

-From learning how to wire lighting and power circuits, understanding magnetism and alternating current theory, through to designing, testing and commissioning wiring systems, you will learn the ins and outs of the trade, preparing you for a successful career.
+From learning how to wire lighting and power circuits, understanding magnetism and alternating current theory, through to designing, testing and commissioning wiring systems, you will learn the ins and outs of the trade, during this electrical installations course; preparing you for a successful career.

-Work experience will play a vital role in your progression as you will have the opportunity to work on live projects out on site.
+Work experience will play a vital role in your progression during your electrical installations course, as you will have the opportunity to work on live projects out on site.
 We will support you to complete around 300 hours of work experience during the academic year, giving you valuable employability skills alongside your real site experience.

 As well as getting out to work in the industry, you also will benefit from visits from professionals and trips to construction sites to see how different trades work together to complete projects.